Environmentally relevant activities

 Prescribed ERAs

-Prescribed ERAs are industrial or some intensive agricultural activities that have potential environmental risks.
+Prescribed ERAs are industrial activities, some intensive animal activities or new horticulture or cropping activities in Great Barrier Reef catchments that have potential environmental risks.
 Examples include chemical manufacturing, sewage treatment, cement manufacturing and poultry farming.
 These activities are listed in schedule 2 of the Environmental Protection Regulation 2019.

 Higher risk ERAs are treated differently from lower risk ERAs.
 The administering authority will use 'operational thresholds' to determine the risks of your ERA, and your annual fees.